relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

 A CSV file is just a plaintext spreadsheet or database file.
 All of those spreadsheets or databases that you have with infrastructure information can be easily exported as CSV files so that you can use them as source data in Python.
-Each line in a CSV file represents a row, and commas are used toe separate the individual data fields to make it easier to parse the data.
+Each line in a CSV file represents a row, and commas are used to separate the individual data fields to make it easier to parse the data.
 Python has a built-in CSV module that you can import that understands the CSV format and simplifies your code.
 The following is an example of a typical CSV file (in this case named routerlist.csv):

 &nbsp;